patreshubham94/CalculatorExercise/addition.md

 # Addition

-## Scenario1: Addition of two positive numbers
+## Scenario: Addition of two positive numbers

   Given the calculator is turn on.